Search

 • What is the busiest day to depart from Cancun Airport?

-The day with the most flights departing from Cancun Airport is generally Monday, with an average of 4 flights leaving the airport.
+The day with the most flights departing from Cancun Airport in the past week was Thursday, with 620 flights leaving the airport.

 Everything you need to know about Cancun Airport flights